Songshan Airport: Airlines and destinations

-Passenger
+The following airlines operate regular passenger flights at Songshan:

 Traffic and statistics

 In 2018, Songshan Airport handled 6,225,932 passengers and 47,132.9 tons of cargo.
 The route between Taipei Songshan and Kinmen is the busiest domestic route in Taiwan, with 1,267,630 travelers in 2018.
 In 2018, the ten routes with the largest number of passengers are as follows: